-Shopping Centre Entre Deux is located between the squares Vrijthof and Markt in the inner-city shopping area of Maastricht.
-Entre Deux derives its name from its location between the two squares, the French translation means 'between two'.
+Shopping Centre Entre Deux is located between the squares the Vrijthof and the Markt in the inner city shopping area of Maastricht.
+The Entre Deux derives its name from its location between the two squares, the French translation means 'between two'.
 Multi Vastgoed, in corporation with 3W, transformed the old neglected shopping centre enclosed by several historic buildings, into an elegant shopping district (2006).
-Among these historic building is the Dominicanenkerk (1292) as one of the oldest Gothic churches in the Netherlands.
-Entre Deux was designed by the architect Arno Meijs into a postmodern complex.
-In 2008, Entre Deux received the highly coveted ICSC European Shopping Centre Award 2008 from the International Council of Shopping Centres (ICSC).
-Information provided by the Locatus Explorer shows that Entre Deux is a fairly high traffic location (appendix E).
-Based on the this traffic, Locatus rated the Entre Deux as a B1 location.
+Entre Deux was designed by architect Arno Meijs as a post non-historical contemporary shopping location.
+In 2008, the Entre Deux received the highly coveted ICSC European Shopping Centre Award 2008 from the International Council of Shopping Centers (ICSC).
+Information provided by the Locatus Explorer shows that the Entre Deux is a fairly high traffic location (Appendix E2).
+Based on the this traffic Locatus rated the Entre Deux as a B1 location (Appendix E3).